Chanarin/apriori-recommendation-engine/README.md

 ## Purpose

-Provide developers an easy way to integrgate a simple, powerful, and extremely fast recommendation engine into their applications.
+Provide developers an easy way to integrate a simple, powerful, and extremely fast recommendation engine into their applications.

 ## Some Common Use Cases: